viamrobotics/docs/docs/installation/prepare/rpi-setup.md

 Try a different micro SD card reader, or use a different USB port on your computer.

 If you are connecting your SD card reader to your computer through a USB hub, try connecting directly it to your computer instead.

+### Error: can't read from I2C address

+If you see the error `error: can't read from I2C address` in your logs after installing `viam-server`, you need to enable `I2C` support on your Raspberry Pi.
+You can use the command `sudo journalctl --unit=viam-server` to read through the `viam-server` log file.
+Follow the instructions to [enable communication protocols](#enable-communication-protocols) on your Pi to resolve this error.

 ### Add additional WiFi credentials